 Maybe the most vivid images of heaven we get from the book of Revelations.
-In chapters 4, 5 and 7 for example, we read about crowds of people (and angels and other heavenly beings) worshipping, praising and rejoicing.
-Seeing the beauty and splendour and greatness of God with our own eyes, must result in worship.
+In chapters 4, 5 and 7 for example, we read about crowds of people (and angels and other heavenly beings) worshiping, praising and rejoicing.
+Seeing the beauty and splendor and greatness of God with our own eyes, must result in worship.
 Even the most holy moments here on earth can give us only a glimpse of what that will be like.

 Heaven on earth

 But there are more glories waiting.
 The Bible teaches that the old order of things will pass away.
 A new heaven and a new earth will be created.
 And they will not be separated any longer.
 In Revelations 21 we see the city of God come down to earth, and God declaring He will now live with his people.
 And when heaven comes down, paradise is restored.
 In Revelations 22:1-4 we read:

 “Then the angel showed me the river of the water of life, as clear as crystal, flowing from the throne of God and of the Lamb down the middle of the great street of the city.
 On each side of the river stood the tree of life, bearing twelve crops of fruit, yielding its fruit every month.
 And the leaves of the tree are for the healing of the nations.
 No longer will there be any curse.
 The throne of God and of the Lamb will be in the city, and his servants will serve him.
 They will see his face, and his name will be on their foreheads.
 There will be no more night.
 They will not need the light of a lamp or the light of the sun, for the Lord God will give them light.
 And they will reign for ever and ever.”